shahmal1yev/hashhunter/README.md

 ### Usage

-- Identify hash values from a specified file and save all output to a file:
+- Identify hash values from a specified file and save only the most possible hash groups:

 ```shell
 hashunter -H path/to/hash_list.txt --group